roughentomologyx/awesome-infosec-links/README.md

 # awesome-infosec-links
-A place where we gather awesome links that cross my path during my InfoSec journey.
+A place where we gather awesome links that cross our path during my InfoSec journey.
 We try to only include the useful stuff and curate the list.

 # Aggregators
 Here you find some other link aggregators.